A humor story by Gasper Crasto...14 Feb 2020

 I don’t think my wife is psychic, but she seems to know what I am going to do on these days even before I actually do it.

-This year, with Valentine’s Day falling on a weekend, she was out grocery and window-shopping which was the only sport that she believed in.
+This year, with Valentine’s Day falling on a weekend, she was out grocery and window-shopping which is the only sport she believes in.

-I was planning to spend the evening enterprisingly with something kicking-kicky than the usual candlelight dinner when suddenly a knock on our front door interrupted me.
+I was planning to spend the evening ‘enterprisingly’ with something ‘kicking-kicky’ than the usual candlelight dinner, when suddenly a knock on our door interrupted me.

-Kuwait weekends were monotonous, charitably speaking.
-Nothing extraordinary happening -- other than church activities, Friday football, an occasional drama, or communion parties.
+Kuwait weekends are monotonous, ‘generously’ speaking.
+Nothing extraordinary happening -- other than church activities, Friday football, communion parties or an occasional drama.

 The signboard on our door was crystal clear, ‘𝗞𝗡𝗢𝗖𝗞 𝗢𝗡𝗟𝗬 𝗜𝗙 𝗬𝗢𝗨 𝗔𝗥𝗘 𝗘𝗫𝗣𝗘𝗖𝗧𝗘𝗗!’